Spectrum’s Accessibility Team is Helping People Experience the World as They Choose

 “Technology enables so much,” said Adam.
 “I went into the computer science field because I wanted to use technology to improve people’s lives and make everyone able to access the world.”

 At Spectrum, Adam and his team have the potential to reach millions of people.
-Research shows that within Spectrum’s 41 state footprint serving 93 million customers, 1 in 8 people live with a disability.
+Research shows that within Spectrum’s 41 state footprint serving nearly 32 million customers, 1 in 8 people live with a disability.

 Closing the Gaps